starg3n/starg3n.github.io/data/codesnippets.md

 [picoplayer](https://github.com/egordorichev/pico-player/tree/master)

-this markdown file was just for me to jot down pieces of code I wanted to hold onto and/or use in the future. it went mostly unused
+this markdown file was just for me to jot down pieces of code I wanted to hold onto and/or use in the future. it went mostly unused.